angakt/iris/README.md

 4. [Figure 8](./experiments/results/fig_Probabilities/fig_DistancesNormalizedByDelta): This experiment studies how the selected addresses of the random point and the target are distributed across the selection interval.
 To execute the experiment we run the ./experiments/results/fig_Probabilities/fig_DistancesNormalizedByDelta/script_PlotDistancesNormalizedByDelta.m script that loads a mat file aquird by runing the script_ExecuteIris.m script.
 The script plots the distances as histograms normalised by δ and saves them into two csv files.

+5. [Figure 9](./experiments/results/fig_Probabilities/fig_DistancesNormalizedByDelta): This experiments studies the attackers advantage by calculating the probabilities to for the target to have a specific value by knowing the random point that is picked by Iris.
+The probabilities are calculated and plotted by running the matlab scrip experiments/results/fig_Probabilities/fig_ConditionalProbabilities/script_PlotProbabilities.m on the two csv files that were generated in the previous experiment.

 **Order of Execution**: The exepriments are independent, thus, the scripts can be run following a different order from the one presented in the paper.